Who are we?

 Clinical Psychologist

-What is a Cognitive Behavioural Therapist (CBT)/Psychotherapist?
+What is a CBT Therapist?

 Cognitive Behavioural (CBT) Psychotherapists are trained to Post Graduate level to work with individuals to better understand patterns of thinking and behaviour which maintain their distress.
 CBT is a structured, time limited therapy and is recommended by the National Institute for Health and Care Excellence (NICE) as an evidence-based treatment for a wide range of problems including anxiety disorders, depression, and eating disorders.